 Victoria Falls is a welcoming town with friendly locals eager to show you around, warthogs wandering the streets and baboons playing in the trees.
 Unique in nature, it is a memorable little place to visit.

 Known by the locals as “Mosi-oa-Tunya” or “The Smoke That Thunders”, the Victoria Falls were declared a World Heritage Site in 1989 for being one of the most spectacular waterfalls on earth.
 While it is neither the highest nor the widest waterfall in the world, it is classified as the largest single sheet of falling water, based on its width of 1,708 metres (5,604 ft) and its height of 108 metres (354 ft).

 A Scottish explorer by the name of David Livingstone was the first European explorer to see the falls in 1855.
 His journey was to find a route to the East Coast of Africa from Luanda.
 He decided to name the falls “Victoria Falls” as a gift to the British Monarch, Queen Victoria.

 The Victoria Falls Bridge was built in 1905 to link what are now Zimbabwe and Zambia.
-The bridge was the vision of Cecil John Rhodes, who wanted “the spray of the Falls on the train carriages”, but unfortunately he died before it was completed.
-The bridge was constructed from steel, the arch spanning 156.50 metres, with a height of 128 metres above the valley floor.
-Apart from carrying the usual cars, trains and foot traffic, it also hosts the world-famous, 111 metre Shearwater Bungi Jump.
+The bridge was the vision of Cecil John Rhodes, who wanted “the spray of the falls on the train carriages”, but unfortunately he died before it was completed.
+The bridge was constructed from steel and the arch spans 156.50 metres, with a height of 128 metres above the valley floor.
+Apart from carrying the usual cars, trains and foot traffic, it also hosts the world-famous, 111 metre Shearwater Bungee Jump.

-The railway encouraged the first influx of tourists to the Falls and the original Victoria Falls Hotel was constructed in 1906.
+The railway encouraged the first influx of tourists to the falls and the original Victoria Falls Hotel was constructed in 1906.
 66 years later, the growing village was granted town status.
-A railway museum near the Falls is a good source of information for railway enthusiasts.
+A railway museum near the Victoria Falls is a good source of information for railway enthusiasts.